 Driving E-Commerce Excellence Through Your Applications

 With just a few days left until the biggest shopping day of the year – Black Friday – the 2018 edition has come a long way from where it was years ago.
-Throughout the digital age, companies everywhere have sought to provide the most convenient ways for their customers to shop, and that strategy is more than ever reliant on a strategic combination of omnichannel online and in-person experiences.
+Throughout the e-commerce age, companies everywhere have sought to provide the most convenient ways for their customers to shop, and that strategy is more than ever reliant on a strategic combination of omnichannel online and in-person experiences.

 Companies begin highlighting their Black Friday deals much earlier than they ever have before and in more ways.
 Such businesses send out mailers, mass-distribute emails showcasing their ads, and push notifications via mobile apps to alert potential customers of what deals they can find.
 Customers are then able to take these coupons and adverts to use in the store or purchase products online right from their phones.

 So, what does it take for the retail industry, with deep roots in brick-and-mortar and evermore skin in the digital game, to make all this happen, and deliver an enhanced Black Friday (and Cyber Monday) experience?
 It takes a host of new and established technologies, integrated and working together.

 One way retailers maximize their sales potential is by improving the e-commerce experience through modern digital storefronts.
 Some organizations have the resources to custom-build these for their own specific needs, and others use prepackaged applications, such as Magneto, Shopify, or BigCommerce, or use APIs to connect with established retail marketplaces like Amazon.

 But to truly offer a beneficial customer experience, they also must optimize these applications and coordinate these information flows into the rest of the business.
 And thus, retailers must integrate the e-commerce application itself into its back-end systems, which include EDI for shipping and logistics, TMS software for transportation brokerage, and payment and inventory applications.